Trump team wants to make asylum harder by putting CBP agents in charge

 The right to seek asylum is protected by U.S. law and international treaties.
 The new policies are likely to be challenged in court by groups such as the American Civil Liberties Union, which previously brought class action suits against the Trump administration for its immigration policies.

-In response to a court order blocking the "Remain in Mexico" policy Monday, White House press secretary Sarah Sanders wrote in a tweet, "President Trump will do whatever it takes to keep Americans safe."
+In response to a court order from the Ninth Circuit blocking the "Remain in Mexico" policy Monday, White House press secretary Sarah Sanders wrote in a tweet, "President Trump will do whatever it takes to keep Americans safe."

 After the Ninth Circuit ruling, Trump tweeted, "So unfair to the U.S. OUT OF CONTROL!"
 On Tuesday, Trump said it was untrue that he is thinking of reinstating his administration's child separation policy at the border.